Continental Life Medicare Supplement Plans 2025

 About Continental Life

-The Continental Life Insurance Company is based in Brentwood, Tennessee and is a wholly-owned subsidiary company of Aetna, Inc since 2006.
-They provide health and life insurance for many states and have been offering supplemental products since 1983.
+The Continental Life Insurance Company is based in Brentwood, Tennessee, and has been a wholly owned subsidiary of Aetna, Inc. since 2011.
+They provide health and life insurance across multiple states and have been offering supplemental products since 1983.

-Aetna Medigap insurance plans are available in many states and are sold under subsidiary companies like American Continental or Continental Life insurance.
+Aetna Medigap insurance plans are available in many states and are sold under subsidiary companies like American Continental or Continental Life Insurance.
+If you are looking for a way to reduce some of the costs associated with Original Medicare, utilizing Continental Life Medicare Supplement plans could be an effective option.

 Speak to a